Corymbia citriodora

 The trunk is usually straight, slender, and mostly branch-free, with flaking bark exposing smooth, creamy-white underbark that, with weathering, becomes pinkish, bronze or grey.
 The branches are few and ascending, forming an open, rounded, moderately leafy crown.

-The leaves are typical of an oil-yielding Eucalyptus, being dull green with a narrow blade shape and those of subsp. citriodora are strongly lemon fragrant when crushed.
+The leaves are typical of an oil-yielding Eucalyptus, being dull green with a narrow blade, as in subsp. citriodora, and are strongly lemon-fragrant when crushed.

 From winter to spring, small powder-puff-shaped flowers with long white stamens come into bloom.
-They are followed by small, woody, urn-shaped seed capsules containing tiny, glossy, reddish-black seed.
+They are followed by small, woody, urn-shaped seed capsules containing tiny, glossy, reddish-black seeds.

 Melbourne, Australia